-Ultra high quality mode conditioning patch cables for Gigabit Ethernet applications is required where Gigabit 1000 Base-LX routers and switches are installed into existing multimode cable plants.
-We offer Mode Conditioning cables in all varieties and combinations of SC, ST, MT-RJ and LC.
-Short lead times.
+Ultra high quality mode conditioning patch cables for Gigabit Ethernet applications are required where Gigabit 1000 Base-LX routers and switches are installed into existing multimode cable plants.
+We offer Mode Conditioning cables in all varieties and combinations of SC, ST, MT-RJ and LC in 62.5/125 and 50/125.

 1 - 2 days for orders of 1 to 12 cables,

 3 - 5 days for orders of 12 to 40 cables,

 1 week for orders of 40 to 100+ cables.